 2. What can you do to protect the ocean from plastic?
 What can your school do?

-Films for Upper Elementary Students (These films have a total run time of approximately 20 minutes)
+Films for Upper Elementary Students: Films have a total run time of about 20 minutes, use with questions for one class period lesson.

 Plastic pollution is threatening the ocean's ecosystems, but we can work together to prevent further damage!
 (4:46 minutes run time)